ws15mt/cnn/README.md

     mklink /D d:\tools\cuda "c:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v7.5"

+Then make a directory

+	mkdir msbuildcuda

+	cd msbuildcuda

-Make sure that CMakeLists.txt have the right cuda directories -DCUDAROOT=/path/to/cuda, and in this case is d:\tools\cuda
+When building, make sure that CMakeLists.txt have the right cuda directories -DCUDAROOT=/path/to/cuda, and in this case is d:\tools\cuda

 Build using